anebz/cloud/Certifications/aws_machine_learning_specialty.md

   * SparkML can be run with Glue or EMR, it will be serialized into MLeap format
 * Can handle both real-time inference and batch-transforms

+### SG Endpoint

+Multi-model endpoint works for several models.
+They use a shared serving container, enabled to host several models.
+Improves endpoint utilization compared with using single-model endpoints, and reduces also the deployment overhead. to increase availability, add SG instances of the same size and use the existing endpoint to host them.

+Adding another endpoint and an ALB wouldn't work because ALB doesn't support hostname as targets.

+## collaborative filtering models

+leverages other user's experiences. users with similar tastes (based on observed user-item interactions) are likely to have similar interactions with items they haven't seen before. works better when there is a lot of data. it's a recommender model.